bileltechno/Pratical-Reverse-Engineering/chapter1.md

 ### Instruction Set

-The x86 instruction set allows a high level of fl exibility in terms of data movement between registers and memory.
+The x86 instruction set allows a high level of flexibility in terms of data movement between registers and memory.
 The movement can be classified into five general methods:

+* Immediate to register
+* Register to register
+*
 ##### Syntax